Hendrik Carloff: Life

 Not much is known about Carloff's early life.
-He was either born in Rostock, Pillau or, according to his own testimony, the Duchy of Finland.
+He was born, according to his own testimony, in the Duchy of Finland.
 In 1637, he was employed by the Dutch West India Company in Dutch Brazil, first as a soldier and then as a writer.
 In May 1641, John Maurice of Nassau-Siegen sent an expedition to Luanda, which was occupied.
 They installed a Governor of Angola.
 He arrived in August and October in São Tomé which was conquered, and the Portuguese reign in Africa was temporarily broken.
 (In 1642 the Dutch and the local chiefs signed the Treaty of Axim).
 From 1645-1649 Carloff served at Fort Elmina and Fort Nassau (Ghana) in Mori.
 In 1648 he managed to pry a commitment from the chief of the Efutu on the purchase of land.
 With a feigned illness Carloff, who had profound and personal knowledge of the power structure in Axim, went back to Europe in the hope someone might be interested in his plan.

 After twelve years with the WIC he offered his service to Louis de Geer who shortly afterwards founded the pseudo-Swedish Africa Company in Stade.
 He was hired for three years as commander and director at a salary of one hundred guilders and an ounce of gold per month to cover the charges.
 He was embarking on the Elbe and thence sailed to West Africa.
 He arrived at the Gold Coast on 22 April.
 Carloff signed a contract for the purchase of land with the chief of Efutu.
-There was a conflict with the Company of Merchants Trading to Guinea negotiating with Henniqua, a cousin of King of the Fetu about a British trading post.
-A memorable event occurred on 28 May 1650.
-Both Sweden and the British signed a treaty with the chief.
-The English obtained for only half a year the right to trade.
+There was a conflict with the English Company of Merchants Trading to Guinea negotiating with Henniqua, a cousin of King of the Efutu about a English trading post.
+On 28 May 1650, the Swedish and English both signed a treaty with the chief, with the latter obtaining the right to trade for half a year.

 Carloff occupied Butre in 1650, Anomabu in 1651, and Orsou in 1652.
 On his return, in September 1652 Carloff and his ship Christina were seized and taken to Plymouth.
 His ship was transporting about twenty bags of gold and 6,500 elephant teeth.
 The gold rings, necklaces and bracelets were taken to the Tower of London.
 Meanwhile, the Swiss Isaac Melville, his successor started building Fort Carolusborg and the conquest of Takoradi in 1653.
-In Sweden Carloff was promoted to general and knighted on 3 May 1654 under the name Carloffer.
+In Sweden, Carloff was promoted to general and knighted on 3 May 1654 under the name Carloffer.
 The Swedes occupied Jumore (and constructed Fort Apollonia) and Cabo in 1655.
 In 1656 Fort Batenstein was recaptured by the Dutch.
 Johann Philipp von Krusenstjerna (1626–1659) took over the post of governor.
 Carloff left annoyed the colony and deserted to Denmark on 27 March 1657.